The Ultimate Coron Travel Guide

 Barracuda Lake

-Next we sailed onto the deep vibrant blue and equally as crystal clear Barracuda Lake surrounded by towering limestone cliffs.
+Next, we sailed onto the deep vibrant blue and equally as crystal clear Barracuda Lake surrounded by towering limestone cliffs.
 As we were one of the first boats out of the harbour we arrived here before the groups also.
 Dive into these insanely blue waters from the small wooden dock and watch the scuba divers below you.
 Bring your snorkel and mask, camera and GoPro for this one!
 This is the most blue lake in the area and was our favourite.

 Twin Lagoon